Oracle Licensing

 Licensing Oracle products in development and test environments is crucial to ensure compliance and avoid potential penalties.

-Oracle requires that non-production environments, such as development and testing, be fully licensed just like production environments.
+Oracle requires non-production environments, such as development and testing, to be fully licensed like production environments.
 However, there are specific best practices to optimize these licenses.

 Overview